amihart/DSLinux-Ports/README.md

 Probably the most useful thing in this repository is an updated version of `ssh` and `scp` which is found in the `dropbear.tar` package.
 This allows you to SSH into a modern device without having to downgrade your security in the `/etc/ssh/sshd_config` settings.

+## NFS

+The `kernel.nds` is a kernel built with support for mounting drives over the network with NFSv2 or NFSv3.
+The kernel also fixes the `Unknown error` issue as it is compiles with error messages.

+## nano

+The version of `nano` that comes with DSLinux is `1.2.5`.
+The version here is much more up to date at `6.0.0`.
+The package also includes syntax highlighting profiles for Lua and shell scripts.

 ## ftp

 An alternative to `ncftp` that ships with DSLinux.

-## NFS

-The `kernel.tar` is a kernel built with support for mounting drives over the network with NFSv2 or NFSv3.

 ## awk